Mounjaro®

 Firstly, it's important to remember that age is not just a number when it comes to medication.
 Like a cup of tea that's too hot to drink, certain drugs might not be suitable for everyone, depending on their individual health circumstances.
 Medicine, similar to that sizzling cuppa, needs to be consumed with consideration and guidance.

-As of now, Wegovy is officially approved for adults only.
-Teenage years and childhood are excluded from the approval scope due to distinct physiological requirements and growth factors that come into play.
+Wegovy is approved for adults and adolescents aged 12 years and older with obesity (per region-specific labeling).
 You're not likely to see a toddler trying to solve a crossword puzzle, right?
-It's a similar principle - some things are just more suited for adults.
+It's a similar principle - some things are just more suited for adults and adolescents who meet specific criteria.

 But how about our silver-haired friends?
 Are there limitations for the older population?
 Well, there's a bit more flexibility here, not unlike the give in your favourite pair of well-worn slippers.
-The official stance doesn't put a cap on age, but rather encourages an individual assessment.
+The official stance doesn't put a cap on age, and no dose adjustment is recommended based on age.
+However, clinical experience in patients aged 75 years and older is limited, so careful monitoring is advised.

 To put it in simple terms, deciding if Wegovy is suitable for older adults is akin to deciding if a historical drama film is your cup of tea.
 The film has no age restriction, but whether you’ll enjoy it or not depends on your tastes and preferences.
 Similarly, prescribing Wegovy for older individuals hinges upon: